Illinois LLC (6-Step Guide) – How to Form an LLC in Illinois?

 Zenbusiness is one of the most popular LLC formation services out there, and for good reason.
 They are extremely affordable, with their cheapest package coming in at just $49, despite the fact that you’ll get everything you need to form your business successfully and thoroughly.
 Plus, they make the whole process as easy for you as possible, with a helpful customer service team and additional add ons which you are not pressured at any point to use.
 If you feel you need more information — feel free to read our full review of ZenBusiness here.

-#2: Northwest Registered Agent
+#2: Start an LLC in Illinois With Northwest Registered Agent

 Although Northwest Registered Agent is not the cheapest LLC formation service company.
 It is, however, not the most expensive, and you get a lot for your money.
 When you use one of their LLC formation packages, you’ll also get a full year of their registered agent service.
 One of the key things the company prides itself on is their customer service, as their support is quick, efficient, and the team will go out of their way to help you.
 Also, unlike many of their competitors, they will not sell your information to other companies, as they take privacy very seriously.
 If you want to know more about Northwest — we recommend reading a full Northwest Registered Agent review.